kkettinger/go-tinysa/README.md

 - Send raw commands
 - And more, check out the [go reference](https://pkg.go.dev/github.com/kkettinger/go-tinysa)

-_Note:_ The SDK is developed by using a tinySA ultra with the firmware version `v1.4-197`.
+_Note:_ The SDK was developed by using a tinySA Ultra with firmware version `v1.4-197`.
-If you experience problems with the basic model or another firmware, please create an issue in GitHub.
+If you encounter issues with the basic model or a different firmware version, please report them on GitHub.

 ## Use
 To use the sdk, run `go get github.com/kkettinger/go-tinysa` inside your golang project folder.